 Supplementary planning documents and other planning guidance

-Supplementary planning documents will be produced to support existing policy found in development plan documents.
-SPD that are adopted or currently under development are listed below:
+We will produce supplementary planning documents (SPD) to support existing policy found in development plan documents.
+On this page is a list of SPD that we’ve adopted or are currently under development.

 S106 planning contributions SPD 2020

-Planning obligations are legal agreements that we make with developers to mitigate the negative effects of a development which would otherwise be unacceptable in planning terms.
+Planning obligations are legal agreements.
+We make them with developers to mitigate the negative effects of a development which would otherwise be unacceptable in planning terms.

 They can be used to:

-The Planning Obligations SPD 2020 supersedes the Planning Obligations SPD 2015.
+The Planning Obligations SPD 2020 (PDF 632kb) replaces the Planning Obligations SPD 2015.
 This was seen as necessary because of significant changes to the policy context surrounding planning obligations in the National Planning Policy Framework and Community Infrastructure Levy Regulations (2019 as amended) which have redefined the way in which developers are expected to contribute to community infrastructure.

-The Planning Obligations SPD was adopted on the 23 July 2020 and is a material consideration for future planning applications.
+We adopted the Planning Obligations SPD on 23 July 2020 and it is a material consideration for future planning applications.

 Dalston SPD

-We are at the very early stages of producing a new Dalston SPD, also referred to as the Dalston Plan, which will support the delivery of the growth strategy set out in the local plan 2033 (LP33).
-The LP33 and the Dalston plan, once adopted, will supersede the current Dalston area action plan (adopted 2013).
+We are at the start of making a new Dalston SPD, also called the Dalston Plan.
+It will support the growth strategy in the local plan 2033 (LP33).
+The LP33 and the Dalston plan, once adopted, will replace the current Dalston area action plan (adopted 2013).
 The next stage of the project is to produce a first draft of the Dalston plan.
 There will be a public consultation later on this year for an opportunity to provide feedback.

 St Mary’s Lodge planning brief

-The St Mary’s Lodge planning brief SPD was adopted by the Council on 18 December.
+We adopted the St Mary’s Lodge planning brief SPD on 18 December.

-It aims to shape the restoration of St Mary’s Lodge to ensure this important locally listed building is preserved and sympathetically restored to its former glory, and puts forward options for the redevelopment of the building and the wider site.
-We’re anticipating that the redevelopment will be led by a community use, such as education, with some potential for residential development.
+It aims to shape the restoration of St Mary’s Lodge.
+The goal is to ensure this important, locally listed building is preserved and restored to its former glory.
+It also puts forward options for redeveloping the building and the wider site.
+We expect the redevelopment to be led by a community use, like education.
+Some residential development is also possible.

 Hackney Central and surrounds masterplan supplementary planning document (2017)

-This supplementary planning document (SPD) was adopted by the Council on 19 June 2017 and seeks to the deliver the objectives and aspirations set out in the current planning and development framework, which includes the Hackney Central area action plan (AAP).
-The AAP, which was adopted in 2012, sets out a strategy for coordinated development and design in Hackney Central, to ensure that any changes reflect local aspirations for the future of the area.
+We adopted this supplementary planning document (SPD) on 19 June 2017.
+It aims to achieve the goals in the current planning and development framework.
+This framework includes the Hackney Central area action plan (AAP).
+We adopted the AAP in 2012.
+It sets out a plan for coordinated development and design in Hackney Central.
+The goal is to ensure that changes reflect local aspirations for the area’s future.

-The masterplan builds on this framework and sets out how these objectives and aspirations can be delivered in today’s context and identifies a series of improvements including the refurbishment and/or redevelopment of key sites together with public realm enhancements.
-The delivery of these objectives and aspirations will help facilitate socio-economic growth, environmental improvements and significant regeneration in and around Hackney Central and beyond.
+The masterplan builds on this framework.
+It sets out how to achieve these goals and aspirations in today’s context.
+It lists a series of improvements.
+These include fixing and/or rebuilding key sites and improving public areas.
+The delivery of these goals and aspirations will help facilitate socio-economic growth, environmental improvements and significant regeneration in and around Hackney Central and beyond.

 Stoke Newington Town Hall planning and design guidance consultation

-Many parts of the complex are currently either vacant or underused and there’s an opportunity to intensify and introduce new uses to make better use of these important cultural and heritage assets, and generate income to offset ongoing maintenance costs.
+Many parts of the complex are currently either vacant or underused.
+There’s an opportunity to intensify and introduce new uses to make better use of these important cultural and heritage assets, and generate income to offset ongoing maintenance costs.

-The guidance outlines how we plan to shape and improve the complex and secure a more sustainable future for the buildings, setting out key planning and design parameters for any future refurbishment or redevelopment proposals that come forward.
+The guidance outlines how we plan to shape and improve the complex and secure a more sustainable future for the buildings.
+It sets out key planning and design limits for any future refurbishment or redevelopment proposals.
 The document was approved after two rounds of public consultation and a robust evidence base had been collected.

-- Stoke Newington Town Hall planning and design guidance consultation report
+See Stoke Newington Town Hall planning and design guidance consultation report (PDF 695kb)

-- Stoke Newington Town Hall initial engagement report
+See Stoke Newington Town Hall initial engagement report (PDF 562kb)

 Sustainable design and construction supplementary planning document (2016)

-- sustainable design and construction supplementary planning document (2016)
+See sustainable design and construction supplementary planning document (2016) (PDF 2mb)

-- sustainable design and construction supplementary planning document adoption statement
+See sustainable design and construction supplementary planning document adoption statement (PDF 79kb)

-This SPD was adopted by the Council 20 July 2016 and provides guidance on how sustainable design and construction can be embedded into developments in Hackney.
-It articulates the issues that have been judged to be the most important and matters that should be taken into account and incorporated into any scheme in order to maximise sustainable design in future developments within Hackney.
+We adopted this SPD on 20 July 2016.
+It provides guidance on how to embed sustainable design and construction into developments in Hackney.
+It outlines the most important issues and specifies what developers should include in any scheme to enhance sustainable design in future Hackney developments.

-The objective of this SPD is to provide well designed buildings with sustainability measures incorporated up-front, that will provide carbon and financial benefits throughout the lifetime of the building.
-It is intended that this document be used by all parties involved in the development process, from initial design through to construction and final delivery of the building.
-This is reiterated in the Council’s sustainable design-led approach.
+This SPD aims to provide well designed buildings, that will have sustainability measures built in from the start.
+These measures will bring carbon and financial benefits throughout the building’s lifetime.
+All parties involved in the development process, from initial design through to construction and final delivery of the building, are intended to use this document.
+We reiterate this in our sustainable design-led approach.

 Finsbury Park town centre supplementary planning document (2014)